 Building Stronger Universities in Developing Countries

-This site will no longer be updated, please click on the links above for updated information.
+This site will no longer be updated.

 “Building Stronger Universities in Developing Countries” is a partnership between research and higher education institutions in developing countries and Danish universities.
 The long-term goal of the initiative is to make the participating institutions stronger in the sense that they: